 The landscapes I paint are usually reality with extraneous detail removed.
 I paint landscapes infrequently but mostly in plein-air or from my own photographs (if the weather is bad).
 I am not very interested in detail.
 I look at agricultural spaces from above or as they move, and dramatic landscapes that capture light, movement and color.
-The flowers I have painted are grown in my garden, or my family’s gardens or during walks, often from the Niagara regions Ontario and New York State (people have great gardens here).
-I take photos of flowers wherever I see them, then use my photos in my own compositions.
-I do not use someone else's compositions.
+The flowers I have painted are grown in my garden, or my family’s gardens or during walks, often from the Niagara regions in Ontario and New York State (people have great gardens here).
+I take photos of flowers wherever I see them, then use the photos in my own compositions.

-The portraits I paint are usually from my own photographs or the photographs of the person who has comissioned me, or from their photos.
+The portraits I paint are from my own photographs or the photographs of the person who has commissioned me, or from their photos.
 But, I need several photographs to really understand the person and their coloring.
 I paint people in defining spaces and moments: the 70-yr old man cutting a birthday cake, the girl in her prom dress, the boy on the cusp of manhood about to embark on a canoe trip, the eight year old who has just figured out who she is, the kid who will only make funny faces for the camera.

 I use professional-quality oil paints, canvases, brushes and other materials.
 Afterwards, the painting is dried and cured for 5-7 months and then varnished.
 With care, my paintings will last for generations.

 I teach painting to beginners and intermediate painters, in Lewiston NY, in the spring, summer and autumn.
 In the winter, I paint in Gainesville Florida.